altocodenl/tagaway/qascript.md

 			- On sidebar left, click on any year semi-tag
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category.
 				- Below title, the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right.
-				- On sidebar left, only the year selected and tags with positive results should be available.
+				- On sidebar left, only the year selected and tags with positive results should be available (both location semi tags and/or tags).
 If thumbnails aren't tagged, then no tag should be available for navigation on left.
 			- Click on icon with 'x' on year below the title.
 			- Should be back to 'all pictures'
 			- On sidebar left, click on the same 'year' semi-tag